-The objective of providing consumption insurance has grown in importance over time, as evidenced by the expansion in most countries' government-provided social safety nets.
-Having a bankruptcy procedure that discharges debt when debtors' ability-to-pay is low increases the overall level of consumption insurance by forcing lenders to provide some insurance privately.
-It also forces lenders to bear part of the cost of providing the social safety net (Posner, 1995).
-But bankruptcy may not be needed in countries where the government-provided social safety net is generous.
+The objective of providing consumption insurance has grown in importance over time, as evidenced by the expansion in most countries of the governmentprovided social safety net.
+Having a bankruptcy procedure that discharges debt when debtors' ability-to-pay is low increases the overall level of consumption insurance by forcing lenders to provide some private insurance that supplements the social safety net (Posner, 1995).
+But privately-provided consumption insurance is less needed in countries that have a generous social safety net.

 Providing a high level of consumption insurance through bankruptcy law also encourages individuals to become self-employed.
 Owners of small businesses are personally liable for their business debts (this is often the case even if the business is incorporated), so that they end up with high debts if their businesses fail.
 Bankruptcy law encourages self-employment if it discharges both business and personal debts in bankruptcy, if it has low bankruptcy costs and punishment, and if it has high exemptions for assets and future income.
 These provisions encourage even risk-averse individuals to take the risk of going into business because, if their businesses fail, they will not have to use their future income to repay past business debts and they may be able to keep their homes.
-Fan and White (2003) show empirically that more workers choose self-employment in U.S. states that have higher homestead exemptions.
+In Fan and White (2003), my coauthor and I show empirically that more workers choose self-employment in U.S. states that have higher homestead exemptions.

 The second objective of bankruptcy is to discourage default by punishing those who file.
-Debtors who default and file for bankruptcy impose a negative externality on future borrowers, since default causes lenders to ration credit and raise interest rates.
-A harsh bankruptcy policy reduces this externality by reducing moral hazard on the part of debtors, including debtors borrowing without intending to repay, borrowing without considering whether they have the ability to repay, and working less so that their ability-to-pay falls.
+Debtors who default and file for bankruptcy impose a negative externality on future borrowers, since default causes lenders to ration credit or raise interest rates.
+A harsh bankruptcy policy reduces this externality by reducing moral hazard on the part of debtors, which can include debtors borrowing without intending to repay, borrowing without considering whether they have the ability to repay, and working less so that their ability-to-pay falls.
 But punishing bankrupts harshly also increases moral hazard on the part of lenders, because lenders have a stronger incentive to attract borrowers with favorable introductory offers, to lend too much to risky borrowers, and to charge very high fees and post-introductory interest rates.

-In the distant past, credit was scarce and expensive, so that the main purpose of bankruptcy law was to punish defaulters and to distribute debtors' assets among creditors.
-Loans were made only to the most credit-worthy borrowers-mainly merchants and landowners-and those who went bankrupt were assumed to have either engaged in fraud or recklessly disregarded their moral obligation to repay.
+In the distant past, credit was scarce and expensive, so that the main purpose of bankruptcy law was to punish defaulters and to distribute debtors' assets among creditors.5 Loans were made only to the most creditworthy borrowers-mainly merchants and landowners-and those who went bankrupt were assumed to have either engaged in fraud or recklessly disregarded their moral obligation to repay.
 Punishments therefore were severe.
-Among the punishments that have been used in various countries at various times are the death penalty, selling bankrupts and their children into slavery, forcing bankrupts to become indentured servants of their creditors, putting them in prison, flogging, branding, and cutting off their hands, exiling them, and publicly shaming them in various ways (Efrat, 2002).
+Among the punishments that have been used in various countries at various times are the death penalty, selling bankrupts and their children into slavery, forcing bankrupts to become indentured servants of their creditors, putting them in prison, flogging, branding, cutting off their hands, exiling them, and publicly shaming them in various ways (Efrat, 2002).
 In addition, bankrupts were forced to give up all of their assets to repay creditors and there was no debt discharge, so they remained liable to repay for the rest of their lives.

-5 Having a procedure to allocate debtors' assets among multiple creditors reduces creditors' incentive to race to be first to collect.
-See White (2007) for discussion.
+5 Having a procedure to allocate debtors' assets among multiple creditors also reduces creditors' incentives to race to be first to collect.
+See White (2008) for discussion.